-- What are the requirements of individual shareholders in both the short and long term? - How much cash should you be retaining in the business? - What is the best way to balance the competing interests of shareholders and key employees without an equity stake? - · Which method will suffer the least tax?
+- What are the requirements of individual family members in both the short and long term? - How much cash should you be retaining in the business? - What is the best way to balance the competing interests of family members who do and don't work directly for the business? - · Which method will suffer the least tax?